dherault/serverless-offline/README.md

 ### node.js

-Lambda handlers for the `node.js` runtime can run in different execution modes with `serverless-offline` and have subtle differences with a variety of pros and cons. they are mutually exclusive and it is planned to be combined the flags into one single flag in the future.
+Lambda handlers for the `node.js` runtime can run in different execution modes with `serverless-offline` and they have subtle differences with a variety of pros and cons. they are mutually exclusive and it is planned to combine the flags into one single flag in the future.

 #### worker-threads (default)